 Smoothing the contour results in a certain amount of deviation from the contour.
 The size of this contour error (tolerance value) is set in a machine parameter by the machine manufacturer.
-With CYCLE 32, you can change the pre-set tolerance value and select different filter settings, provided that your machine manufacturer implements these features.
+With CYCLE 32 you can change the pre-set tolerance value and select different filter settings, provided that your machine tool builder has implemented these features.